 The Easter Bunny coming soon makes us think more about that bunny on our packaging.
-We wanted to shed a little light on what that bunny means for animals, for you, and for the beauty industry.
+We wanted to chat about what that bunny means for animals, for you, and for the beauty industry.
 Read on for everything you need to know about choosing cruelty-free & vegan beauty.

 The Current Situation